alenpuzic/alenpuzic.github.io/_drafts/hosting-a-static-s3-site-with-ssl.md

 {% endhighlight %}

 Now the only thing left to do is modify our www.example.com bucket to redirect all requests to our example.com bucket.
-Once again we go to the 'Static Website Hosting' section of the bucket properties tab but this time we pick the 'Redirect all requests to another host name' option and set the value to 'example.com', as shown in the example screenshot below.
+Select the properties tab of your www.example.com bucket and go to the 'Static Website Hosting' section.
+Pick 'Redirect all requests to another host name' option and set the value to 'example.com', as shown in the example screenshot below.

 ![Redirect S3 Requests](/images/3c2e30ed531f1b7bb8582131791ef67dc8f0edd6_004.png)

 Now we're finished setting up our S3 buckets!
 You can now upload your static site files to the example.com bucket.
-S3 will redirect all requests from www.example.com to example.com bucket.
-We don't have to do anything with our 'logs.example.com' bucket, yet.
-We'll configure access logs using CloudFront at the end of this article.
+We don't have to do anything with the logs.example.com bucket, yet.
+We'll configure access logs using CloudFront a bit later.

 ### Obtain a SSL certificate